GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Reimplemented addBot function in Poe in hopes of getting it to work on mobile
 - Fixed addBot function not working sometimes (Apparently due to a bug in Puppeteer itself: execution context gets deleted when reload is called)
 - Fixed messages not getting split into chunks properly
+- Increased Poe token length limit to accomodate for using multiple tokens at once
+- Fixed the fix not working if system language is set to anything other than English.
+Apparently, Poe now ignores browser's navigator.languages setting, instead opting out for system languages set in the browser itself.
+To avoid messing with users' browsers, made it so language change happens in Poe itself.
+- Refactored poe-client.js slightly to allow for quicker fixing if classnames change in the future

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:techsaviours.org) or Discord (glizzychief#1048) if you have any questions or just want to say hi.